 4) If you are in an office environment, after hours, make your way to a fellow co-workers office / cubicle and leave an encouraging note or quote on their whiteboard, or desk.
 Put the date and time on it.
 Again, make it personal.
 Not mushy, just something you have noticed about them personally.

 5) Again, at the office, leave a note for the cleaning crew.
 I did this recently for my new friend Rosa.
-The first time I did it, I placed the card in an obvious place near the trash container at my desk.
-It said, “To the cleaning crew, I used to do what you are doing now.
-It is hard work and just wanted you to know I appreciate your efforts.
+The first time I did it, I placed the card in an obvious position near the trash container at my desk.
+It said, “To the cleaning crew, it is hard work and just wanted you to know I appreciate your efforts.
 John” The second time I did it, I left a package of Oreo cookies, again, in a zip lock bag.
 The next morning, I found a note on my desk that said, “John, thank you for the note and the cookies.
 Rosa”

 Your expression does not have to be gigantic.